priyadharshini7-r/Amazon-clone/README.md

    10. SHARE PRIME BENEFITS
    11. DONATION TO CHARITY
    12. DISCOUNT BY SUBSCRIBING
-   13. HELP AND CUSTOMER SEVICES
+   13. HELP AND CUSTOMER SERVICES

 MODULE IMAGES :